pulumi-initech/initech-mlc-stackmgmt/README.md

-# Pequod Stack Management Multilanguage Component
+# Stack Management Multilanguage Component
-This multilanguage component is used to manage various stack settings when launching stacks in the pequod organization via new project wizard.
+This multilanguage component is used to manage various stack settings when launching stacks in the organization via new project wizard.
 It ensures stacks are configured as follows:
 * A time-to-live schedule is set.
 * A "drift with remediation" schedule is set